 When a company wants to analyze the performance of its supply chain, there are several metrics that can be used in this respect.
+Additionally, there are various performance management methodologies that measure the results of the supply chain process.
+Using an OKR management software can help you build a strong foundation.
+The guiding factor of OKRs is that it helps you align and manage your goals and key objectives on a measurable standard.
+So that you can determine the organizational performance via a transparent and clear framework.
 Generally speaking, each individual supply chain performance metric outlines specific information.
 Essentially, depending on what you want to find out, you can use particular metrics, or, preferably, you might use a combination of metrics, to get a comprehensive overview of your situation.

 Introducing the Average Payment Period for Production Materials

 So, what exactly is this metric about?
 What does it aim at calculating?
 And why should you consider using it?
 Or, better said: is it necessary to consider this?
 Expressly, this metric calculates the average time elapsing between the date when you receive the raw materials needed for your business’ operation, and the date when you manage to pay for them.

 Should the average payment period be short or long?
 What is better, profit-wise?
 According to experts, it is better for the average payment period for production materials to be longer.

 This is better because it gives you access to capital, in the case of emergencies or unanticipated expenses that could arise.
 Therefore, you should aim at paying your suppliers within a reasonable amount of time.
 But, the longer this timeframe, the more efficient a company’s operation is.

 How do you calculate this, though?
 The formula used for this metric is as follows: